Monday, August 29, 2011

 27.08.11.
 Quake damaged house, Heberden Ave, post June 13 quake

-Heberden Ave: New houses had been built after we'd left Sumner in 1996.
+Heberden Ave: New houses were built after we'd left Sumner in 1996.
 What deals were done by engineers, architects, builders, home owners & Council consenters to build houses in dangerous places below cliffs & bluffs?

 27.08.11.
 Grey portaloo, walkers, shipping container cordon, Heberden Ave, post June 13 quake